-To recognize the rights of others by expressing yourself in a manner which does not disrupt the process of education, violate school rules, or interfere with the rights, safety, and/or welfare of others. > To observe guidelines provided by school administrators and follow the rules of responsible journalism so as not to slander or libel other persons.
+- > To recognize the rights of others by expressing yourself in a manner which does not disrupt the process of education, violate school rules, or interfere with the rights, safety, and/or welfare of others. - > To observe guidelines provided by school administrators and follow the rules of responsible journalism so as not to slander or libel other persons.

-- To express your viewpoints responsibly without jeopardizing your relations with your teachers or school. - To print and distribute publications only under the supervision of the principal/designee. - > To conduct meetings on school grounds or in school buildings in accordance with school rules and the scheduled use of facilities. - > Upon written request from your parent, you have the right to not participate in the reciting of the pledge of allegiance, including standing & placing your right hand over your heart.
-[F.S.
-1003.44]
+- > To express your viewpoints responsibly without jeopardizing your relations with your teachers or school. - > To print and distribute publications only under the supervision of the principal/designee. - Upon written request from your parent, you have the right to not participate in the reciting of the pledge of allegiance, including standing & placing your right hand over your heart [F.S.
+1003.44].